nicoandra/presentations/graphdb-demo/index.md

 ## Disclaimer

 You are hereby notified that the queries displayed in these slides are performed by professionals in controlled environments, such as docker containers.
-Feel free to attempt to duplicate, re-create, or perform the same or similar queries and tricks at home, no personal injury or property damage should result.
-The producer of these slides is not responsible for any injury or damage should they appear.
+Feel free to attempt to duplicate, re-create, or perform the same or similar queries and tricks at home, no personal injury or property damage is expected to result; but if the case they occur, the producer of these slides is not responsible for any resulting injury or damage.

 ---